 Boardmasters recently unveiled key goals and plans that they will implement over the next three years.
 The goals include continuing to reduce the amount of single-use plastic items used on site such as water bottles and cups, to levels close to zero, reduction in overall waste generated by the event, increasing site-wide recycling, reducing carbon footprint and their mission to continuously work in harmony with the local community and environment.
 You can read more about Boardmasters green goals here.

 What festivals are you attending this year?
+Do you know of any that have zero tents left behind or that are totally single use plastic free?
 Are there any that are already zero waste?
-And if you have any further ideas on how to improve the sustainability at Boardmasters, please do get in touch, I'll hopefully see you there!
+And if you have any further ideas on how to improve the sustainability at Boardmasters, please let me know in the comments below.
+I'll hopefully see you there!